Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Video Deep Research

 \subsection{Task Definition}

-We propose \textbf{Video Deep Research (\method{})}: an open-domain factoid question answering benchmark conditioned on a given video, designed to evaluate a model’s ability to perform complex reasoning anchored in the video while leveraging the open web.
+We propose \textbf{Video Deep Research (\method{})}: an open-domain factoid question answering benchmark conditioned on a given video, designed to evaluate a model's ability to perform complex reasoning anchored in the video while leveraging the open web.
 Given a video $V$ and a natural language question $Q$, the model can interactively call a browser search tool $S$, iteratively searching between video cues and web-page evidence, and finally output a factual answer $A$.
+During the subsequent research process, the model is not allowed to repeatedly re-watch the video.
 Each \method{} sample is constructed such that the model must exploit multi-frame cues from the video to locate candidate evidence on the open web, and then perform multi-hop reasoning over the joint evidence space of the video and the open web in order to obtain a unique answer.
 Formally, the \method{} task can be expressed as: